anticode-403/antis-Better-Combat-Overhauls/README.md

 - Critical hits are now dependent on your combo, usually granted by the last hit in the combo.
 - Critical damage is now weapon dependent, with higher attack speed weapons giving the biggest benefit.
 - Some weapons are now _Versatile_, which gives them increased damage, a unique combo, and the ability to special attack.
+- Some weapons are now _Paired_, which gives them special attacks while dual-wielded.
+- Some weapons are now _Finesse_, which replaces their special attacks with a parry mechanic.
-- Two-Handed and Versatile weapons now have the ability to special attack.
+- Two-Handed, Paired, and Versatile weapons now have the ability to special attack.
 - Weapons only attempt to mine if the block being targeted requires that weapon as a tool (axes and wood, swords and cobwebs)
 - For mod and datapack developers, an expanded list of attributes for you to use when creating your unique weapon!